apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 fail with meaningful diagnostics, so any new problems can be easily debugged from test logs.

+***Effective use of FS instances during S3A integration tests.*** Tests using `FileSystem` instances are fastest if they can recycle the existing FS instance from the same JVM.

+If you do that, you MUST NOT close or do unique configuration on them.
+If you want a guarantee of 100% isolation or an instance with unique config, create a new instance which you MUST close in the teardown to avoid leakage of resources.

+Do NOT add `FileSystem` instances manually
+(with e.g `org.apache.hadoop.fs.FileSystem#addFileSystemForTesting`) to the
+cache that will be modified or closed during the test runs.
+This can cause other tests to fail when using the same modified or closed FS instance.
+For more details see HADOOP-15819.

 ## <a name="requirements"></a> Requirements of new Tests

 This is what we expect from new tests; they're an extension of the normal Hadoop requirements, based on the need to work with remote servers whose